Jandini/xchain/README.md

 ### Chaining Collections

-XChain enables one collection to wait for another to finish using:
+Xchain enables one collection to wait for another to finish using:

 - `CollectionChainLinkSetupFixture<T>` — registers a collection as a chain step.
 - `CollectionChainLinkAwaitFixture<T>` — blocks until the registered collection completes.